Coastline-XploitClub/CCDC/Lab Setup/README.md

 \
 ![Alt text](/Lab%20Setup/png/esxi/vcenter-installer-11.png)

 - Next, we will create a new SSO domain for Vcenter.
 Enter a name for the SSO domain and a password that meets the minimum requirements.
-In this example, we will use `ccdc.lab` for the SSO domain name and the same password we used for the Vsphere root password.
+In this example, we will use `ccdc.local` for the SSO domain name and the same password we used for the Vsphere root password.
 Click `Next` to continue.
 \
 ![Alt text](/Lab%20Setup/png/esxi/vcenter-installer-12.png)